 Mistake #5: Hidden or missing contact information.

 If you don’t want email messages to come into your primary email account because they might get lost, create a secondary account and check it daily.
+You may also want to create dedicated professional social media accounts instead of connecting with readers on your personal accounts.

 If you use a contact form, that’s fine.
 But give visitors the option of emailing you from their own email account.